-Properties identified for optimum boundary for the state park include parcels at the confluence of the North Prong and South Prong where they merge to form the main body of the St. Sebastian River.
-These properties, totaling approximately 150 acres, are intended to exclude the potential for development of land supporting relatively undisturbed natural communities and areas that will protect the watershed of the St. Sebastian River.
+Properties identified for optimum boundary for the state park include parcels at the confluence of the North Prong and South Prong where of the St. Sebastian River, along the C-54, and two private in-holdings.
+These properties are intended to buffer the park from potential development, support the park's resource management program, and to protect the watershed of the St. Sebastian River.
 At this time, no lands are considered surplus to the needs of the park.